junxit/us-congress-bills-109/metadata.md

 - 2006-05-09 — Introduced in House
 - 2006-05-09 — Introduced in House
 - 2006-05-09 — Referred to the House Committee on the Judiciary.
+- 2006-06-05 — Referred to the Subcommittee on Immigration, Border Security, and Claims.
+- 2006-06-27 — Subcommittee on Immigration, Border Security, and Claims Discharged.
+- 2006-06-28 — Committee Consideration and Mark-up Session Held.
+- 2006-06-29 — Committee Consideration and Mark-up Session Held.
+- 2006-06-29 — Ordered to be Reported by Voice Vote.
+- 2006-07-17 — Placed on the Union Calendar, Calendar No. 331.
+- 2006-07-17 — Reported by the Committee on Judiciary.
+H. Rept.
+109-576.
+- 2006-07-17 — Reported by the Committee on Judiciary.
+H. Rept.
+109-576.